Licarious/WinterTerrainMapper/README.md

-program designed to draw and update winter severity bias for CK3.
+Program designed to draw and update winter severity bias for CK3.
 To that extend it does two things.
 1. Read input map and province properties files to generate an image.
 2. Read an edited version of the generated image to create winter severity bias in province properties.

 Use:

+	0. Make sure that you have a .Net 7.0 SDK

 	1. Generating winter severity image:
 		Replace the following files/folders in the _Input folder with the ones your game/mod(s) has access to: default.map, definition.csv, provinces.png from map_data. winter severity file(s) from common/province_terrain folder.
 		Run _RunMe.bat, this will take about a minute to create all the maps (depending on size of map).